-RE Advisers Corporation (the “Corporation”) has a fiduciary duty to act solely in the best interests of, Homestead Funds, Inc., (“Funds”), employee benefit plans subject to Employee Retirement Income Security Act of 1974 (“ERISA Clients”) and other advisory clients (collectively referred to as “Clients”) unless (i) the power to vote proxies has been specifically retained by the Client or (ii) the documents otherwise prohibit the Corporation from voting proxies.
+RE Advisers Corporation (the “Corporation”) has a fiduciary duty to act solely in the best interests of, Homestead Funds, Inc. and Homestead Funds Trust, (collectively the “Funds”), employee benefit plans subject to Employee Retirement Income Security Act of 1974 (“ERISA Clients”) and other advisory clients (collectively referred to as “Clients”) unless (i) the power to vote proxies has been specifically retained by the Client or (ii) the documents otherwise prohibit the Corporation from voting proxies.

 The Corporation recognizes that this duty is based on the view of enhancing the value of the shares of stock of our Clients.
 The best interest of our Clients is the primary consideration in determining how proxies should be voted.

 The Corporation has adopted and implemented these Proxy Voting Policies and Procedures that are reasonably designed to ensure that proxies are voted in the best interest of Clients in accordance with its fiduciary duties and Rule 206(4)-6 under the Investment Advisers Act of 1940 (the “Advisers Act”).

 A. Clients for Which the Corporation Has Proxy Voting Responsibility